LIFT WORKSPACE

 Iterating on design solutions

-Low-fi wireframes to test structure and flow, and then mid-fi to make more important decisions like what content is prioritized, based on the initial rounds of usability testing.
+I used low-fi wireframes to test structure and flow, and then mid-fi to make more important decisions like what content is prioritized, based on the initial rounds of usability testing.

 By the second mid-fidelity pass, I introduced real images to visually orient users and to follow the core strategy of showing first and telling second.